vishvAsa/notes/sapiens/articles/rjrasva_on_demographics.md

 ### Costa Rica
 The TFR declined from 1.41 to 1.31.
 21% of births were to mothers of foreign origin, mostly from Nicaragua.
 The number of middle income countries whose demographics resembles developed countries is growing rapidly.

+### Germany
+> "If we had multiplied in Germany like the Palestinians in the Gaza Strip, there would be 550 million Germans today.
+And there would be 80 million young people between the ages of 15 and 30.
+Do you think the 80 million young German men are ten times as pacifist as the 7 million we have today?"

+## Turkey
+The Turkish population register counted 4% fewer 0-year olds in 2022 than the year before.
+From that, it follows that the TFR of Turkey in 2022 was 1.64, down from 1.70 in 2021.

+## Lebanon
+> "By 1970, the Christians had landed themselves in a declining fertility rate of 4 children per woman, while the Muslims maintained a steady fertility rate of 6 children per woman.
+The result was that between 1965 and 1970 Lebanon became a Muslim majority country during a raging civil war.
+In the ensuing bloodbath and mayhem nearly five million Christians out-migrated within 2-3 years."\[[IT15](http://indiatomorrow.co/nation/3778-fudging-of-census-data-continues-while-the-bjp-slumbers)\]

 ## Disincentives
 ### 1 child policy impact